Jacobian matrix and determinant: Definition

 The Jacobian matrix, whose entries are functions of x, is denoted in various ways; other common notations include Df, $\nabla \mathbf{f}$, and $\frac{\partial(f_1,\ldots,f_m)}{\partial(x_1,\ldots,x_n)}$.
 Some authors define the Jacobian as the transpose of the form given above.

-The Jacobian matrix represents the differential of f at every point where f is differentiable.
-In detail, if h is a displacement vector represented by a column matrix, the matrix product J(x) ⋅ h is another displacement vector, that is the best linear approximation of the change of f in a neighborhood of x, if f(x) is differentiable at x.
+The Jacobian matrix represents the total derivative of f at every point where f is differentiable.
+In detail, if h is a displacement vector represented by a column matrix, the matrix product J_{f}(x) ⋅ h is another displacement vector, that is the best linear approximation of the change of f along h in a neighborhood of x, if f(x) is differentiable at x.
 (Note: Differentiability at x implies, but is not implied by, the existence of all first-order partial derivatives at x, and hence is a stronger condition.)
-This means that the function that maps y to f(x) + J(x) ⋅ (y – x) is the best linear approximation of f(y) for all points y close to x.
-The linear map h → J(x) ⋅ h is known as the derivative or the differential of f at x.
+This means that the function that maps y to f(x) + J_{f}(x) ⋅ (y – x) is the best linear approximation of f(y) for all points y close to x.
+The linear map h → J_{f}(x) ⋅ h is known as the derivative or the differential of f at x.

 When $m=n$, the Jacobian matrix is square, so its determinant is a well-defined function of x, known as the Jacobian determinant of f.
 It carries important information about the local behavior of f.
 In particular, the function f has a differentiable inverse function in a neighborhood of a point x if and only if the Jacobian determinant is nonzero at x (see inverse function theorem for an explanation of this and Jacobian conjecture for a related problem of global invertibility).
 The Jacobian determinant also appears when changing the variables in multiple integrals (see substitution rule for multiple variables).